 People posing in front of India Gate

-We took a quick peek around Indian Parliament and the place where we usually see noise all the time on televisions is quiet that morning.
+We took a quick peek around the Indian Parliament and the place where we usually see noise all the time on television is quiet that morning.

 Indian Parliament